 Probably the excuse I most often hear people give when they say they don’t like vegetables is that they don’t like how vegetables taste.
 I think it’s partially because those vegetables were overcooked (and mushy—ew) or not prepared in the tastiest of ways.

 So here are foolproof ways to cook 20 favorite vegetables that bring out their best flavor.
 And since it’s summer, and many of these vegetables are at their ripe and delicious best, bursting with nutrients, it’s the perfect time to enjoy them!
 For all of these recipes, start with one pound of untrimmed vegetables.
-For our complete guide to cooking 20 vegetables—with details on how to grill, bake, saute, steam, roast, braise or microwave your vegetable of choice—click here.
+See our complete guide for How to Cook 20 Vegetables—with details on how to grill, bake, saute, steam, roast, braise or microwave your vegetable of choice.

 Look for: Tight, small heads without browning or bruising.